 When my sister received that kitten for her birthday, she was also given the responsibility of naming her.
 A responsibility that she did not take lightly, as it took her many days.

 On the day when she finally picked a name, my grandpa Alex was a bit late coming home from work.
 Grandma was already in bed.
 He too climbed in bed and was quiet for a few moments.
-I imagine them with their backs to each other, each facing their side of the double-bed.
+I imagine them with their backs to each other, each facing their side of the double bed.

 "Megan name her cat?", he said quietly, sternly-for-no-reason, in his usual laconic manner.

-"Yes, she did."
-Grandma said, rolling over.
+"Yes, she did," grandma said, rolling over.
 "She named it ...
-Hortense Zuckerkitty".
+Hortense Zuckerkitty."

 There were a few moments of silence.

 I smile knowing that my sister named her beloved kitten after her intimidating old piano teacher.
 I smile knowing that crazy cat fully embraced her namesake.
-Zucker, as we called her, was the most ornery cat you've ever met.
+Zucker, as we called her, was the most ornery cat I've ever met.
 In the coming years, she would learn the ways of my toddler instincts, and I came to respect her claws.
-Zucker lived to be 18, her life was my childhood.
+Zucker lived to be 18 - her life was my childhood.
 By the end, she was too old to fight, and I was old enough not to make her.
 We made our peace.

 Most of all, I smile when I think that my grandparents got to share an incredibly special moment in their final year together.
 Laughing hard, with the person you care about most, is the good stuff - one more checkbox of a life well-lived, the times you tell your grandkids about.